 The WorldWind Europa Challenge, an open-source competition hosted by NASA and the European Space Agency (ESA), aims to help address a major global issue, such as education, health, etc., through innovative design and use of data.

-Specifically for our team, we discovered that there is a need for an application that would allow people of all ages, especially secondary school students, to explore large amounts of valuable, underused agriculture and climate data.
+I, along with a team of four other interns, entered the competition.
+Through initial research, we discovered that there is a need for an application that would allow people of all ages, especially secondary school students, to explore large amounts of valuable, underused agriculture and climate data.
 This can potentially inspire people to become more aware of how Earth has changed over the years.

-Business and Technical Constraints
+Business and Technical Constraints.

 Must design and develop the app using the NASA Web World Wind Software Development Kit (SDK)

 Virtually no budget due to the open-source nature of the project